 5. Empower

-Once people are collaborating (Norming and Performing), you need to step back.
+Once people are collaborating (Norming and Performing), you need to empower them by stepping back.
 Consider yourself a resource to the team.
 Each member should now be able to solve problems and work through conflicts and challenges on their own.
 Be available to offer information but avoid stepping in to fix things.
 Encourage self-sufficiency.

 6. Be willing to flex